ml-inr/Baikal-ML/neural_networks/hits_signal-noise_separation/How to preprocess data.md

 More precisely, clusters centers are evaluated on MC 2020 data and are subtracted from OM coordinates.
 The evaluated clusters centers (x, y, z) can be found in file data_for_preprocessing.txt.
 The unimeration follows rule `OM ID // 288`.

+## OM registered charges
+To account for saturated detectors, all registered charges exceeding 100 should be set to 100.

 ## Required data
 For each event, the input for the neural network is a one dimensional array `(num_hits, 6)`, where `num_hits` is the number of hits in an event.
 Hits must be ordered according to their activation time in an increasing order.